wsmelton/old_github_io/content/posts/automating-docker.md

 - dockerfile
 - docker-compose.yml

 These two files can work together to build a custom image and then create the container(s).
-Notice I can use the docker-compose file to create one container or multiple.

-Since the image is already built for us by Microsoft I'm just going to show the docker-compose file that you can use to automating rebuilding a container with each CTP released for 2019.
+Note I can use the docker-compose file to create one container or multiple.
+Since the image is already built for us by Microsoft, I am just going to show the docker-compose file that can be used to automate rebuilding a container as each CTP is released for 2019.

 ### Docker-Compose